Shahid Malik

-In 2007 he became Britain's first Muslim Minister of International Development, and subsequently served as a Justice Minister and Home Office Minister.
-In his last Ministerial role at the Department for Communities and Local Government he led the British government's efforts in fighting extremism; overseeing race, faith, and community cohesion; developing The Tames Gateway (the largest development area in Europe); and managing the Fire and Rescue Service Department for Communities and Local Government.
-He lost his seat in the House of Commons to Simon Reevell in the 2010 general election following significant (60%) boundary changes.
+In 2007, Malik became Britain's first Muslim government minister.
+Initially responsible for the Department for International Development from 2007 to 2008, he subsequently served at the Ministry of Justice from 2008 to 2009 and Department for Communities and Local Government from 2009 to 2010.
+In his last ministerial role, he led the British government's efforts in fighting extremism; overseeing race, faith, and community cohesion; developing the Thames Gateway; and managing the Fire and Rescue Service.
+He lost his seat at the 2010 general election.

-Early life
+Early life and education

 Malik was born in Burnley, Lancashire, in 1967.
 His father Rafique Malik was a district councillor between 1976 and 2006 and a mayor of Burnley, having emigrated from Pakistan in the 1960s.
-His mother was a Justice of the Peace.
-He attended Barden High School and Burnley Sixth Form Centre before studying Business Studies at the South Bank Polytechnic in London and later attending Durham University.
 Malik is one of seven siblings.

+He attended Barden High School and Burnley Sixth Form Centre before studying Business Studies at the South Bank Polytechnic in London and then became a postgraduate at Durham University.